matthh9797/palmbloo/content/recipe/spaghetti-carbonara.md

 ![Spaghetti carbonara ingredients](Https://drive.google.com/uc?export=view&id=18UXFJ5my3sm90fi7IrinIk_EoGC-ttv7)

 **Step 2: Fry the Guanciale and cook the spaghetti.** To fry the Guanciale, fry on a medium heat with no oil since there will be a lot of fat.
-At the same time
+At the same time cook the spaghetti in a large deep pan.
+Cook both for 13 minutes.

 ![Spaghetti carbonara ingredients](Https://drive.google.com/uc?export=view&id=19wgAxlCN-3asdXs5XdNmtWv_F-XAf-IL)